CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 *How much did the sediment squash?*

-> 💡 **Reduce compaction before you have to measure it.** The less the sediment squashes, the
+> 💡 **Reduce compaction before you measure it.** The less the sediment is squished, the
 > less correction the analysis has to apply.
 Use the **bevelled edge** of the corer to *cut*
-> through the top layer of sediment — the fibrous mat of roots and rhizomes — rather than
+> through the top layer of sediment that contains the fibrous roots, rather than
 > forcing through it.
 A gentle **twisting motion** while inserting helps the bevel slice
 > cleanly.